digital-blueprint/handbook/docs/relay/production.md

 See ['Queued Tasks'](./queue.md) for a recommended supervisor configuration.

+In case your API runs on multiple servers you also have to provide a central locking backend, see ['Locks'](./locks.md) for how to configure it.

 ### Disabling Debug Mode and setting an App Secret

 By default debugging and the development configuration is enabled which is not